i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/performance-graphs/charts-management.md

 title: Charts management
 ---

-Centreon can be used to generate graphs from monitoring information.
+i-Vertix can be used to generate graphs from monitoring information.
 There are two types of graph:

 * Performance graphs serve to view the evolution of services intuitively.
 E.g.: filling level of a hard disc, network traffic, etc.